top of page

 These ancient constellation star patterns move extremely slowly in the night sky due to the earth’s precession on its rotational axis.
 Over thousands of years this motion slowly changes the seasons when they appear overhead.
 However, their movement is not visually noticeable for many human generations, and the same “naked-eye” stars and constellation patterns continue to be recognizable since the creation account in Genesis 1 originated.

-The full Big Bang creation scenario that is summarized below presents how conventional scientists claim the creation of the universe occurred.
+The Big Bang creation scenario that is summarized below presents how conventional scientists claim the creation of the universe occurred.
 Because the Genesis record is factual it must pass the scrutiny of proven observational science.
 However, conventional astronomers claim they have disproved the Genesis 1 creation account.
-So after Big Bang theory is presented below, actual astronomical discoveries and the corresponding scripture verse coverage about the “beginning” will be compared and examined for their compatibility to evaluate these scientists’ claim.
+So after Big Bang theory is presented below, actual astronomical discoveries and the corresponding scripture verse coverage about the “beginning” will be compared and examined for their compatibility to evaluate these scientists’ contrary claim.

-After Big Bang theory is presented it will be critiqued to exclude features that are merely conjectural and identify those that are supported by observational discoveries.
+After Big Bang theory is presented it is critiqued to exclude features that are merely conjectural and identify those that are supported by observational discoveries.
 The upcoming section, What can be taken away from this presentation of Big Bang cosmology? uses these trustworthy features from Big Bang cosmology to compare with accurate interpretations of scripture verses that pertain to the "beginning".
 This comparison shows agreement rather than conflict regarding the events in the scriptural “beginning” (the early universe).
 Results of this analysis are summarized in the blue-highlighted Conclusion for Big Bang cosmology below.

 This leads to a description of how our solar system formed from the “beginning” to Earth’s 1st day that is based on both accurate scripture interpretations and trustworthy astronomical discoveries.
 It answers plaguing questions by creation scientists about why the planets have youthful features that seem to be only thousands of years old that conventional scientists insist are billion of years old.

-The following creation scenario for the entire universe describes how planets, stars, and galaxies may have gradually formed from an explosive burst of created matter, called the “Big Bang”.
-It was adapted from a recent article in a popular astronomy magazine{4} that uses concepts from current astronomy{11}-
+The following scenario describes how planets, stars, and galaxies may have gradually formed from an explosive burst of created matter, called the “Big Bang”.
+It was adapted from a recent article in a popular astronomy magazine{4} that uses concepts from Big Bang cosmology{11}-

 All matter in the universe was created instantly as an enormous all-directional shower of subatomic particles{16} by a sudden explosive event astronomers call the “Big bang”.
 Whether this matter was composed of both matter and anti-mater (that annihilates matter when they combine), and in what proportions is unknown.
 The explosion caused the matter to rapidly spread out over the void of space.
 The highly heated plasma cooled then free protons and electrons combined into high-temperature hydrogen gas as it spread.
 Kinetic energy from the explosion necessarily separated the newly formed matter that prevented its eventual gravitational collapse into an enormous “black hole” having the mass of the entire universe!
 The apparent uniform separation of clusters of galaxies in all directions from Earth is believed to have resulted from the briefness of the explosive event that initially created all the matter.
 Astronomers debate exactly how brief the instant of “inflation” was.
 However, careful studies seem to show there are some very large scale structures of clusters of galaxies that preclude a perfectly uniform distribution of galaxies in all directions from Earth.
 Many astrophysicists theorize an unknown “dark energy” is forcing distant clusters of galaxies apart because the expansion today (unexpectedly) appears faster at greater distances from earth.
 Dark energy is mathematically modeled as pushing apart the “fabric” of space and affects the shape of the “space-time grid”.
 They mathematically model “empty” space as expanding and material galaxies as being carried along with it.
 A few even suggest that multiple universes might exist that have different systems of natural laws.
 This scientific model is still under development by astronomers.